openstack-archive/tripleo-image-elements/README.md

 Instructions
 ------------

-Checkout this source tree and also the diskimage builder (https://github.com/openstack/diskimage-builder), export an ELEMENTS\_PATH to add elements from this tree, and build any disk images you need.
+Checkout this source tree and also the diskimage builder, export an ELEMENTS\_PATH to add elements from this tree, and build any disk images you need.

 	git clone https://git.openstack.org/openstack/diskimage-builder.git
 	git clone https://git.openstack.org/openstack/tripleo-image-elements.git